 Hospital Liability for Employee Actions

-If you suspect that you or a loved one has sustained injury due to medical negligence by any type of healthcare professional at any medical facility, contact Cullan & Cullan.
+If you suspect that you or a loved one has sustained injury due to medical negligence by any healthcare professional at any medical facility, contact Cullan & Cullan.
 Our Kansas City medical malpractice lawyers can protect your rights, file your case on time, and aid you in recovery from physical, emotional, and financial damages.